 Days out on Exmoor - Exmoor Ponies in the wild

-Updated: Feb 22
+Updated: Feb 25

-An Exmoor pony’s colouring can range from dun (a smokey-brown) to bay (red-brown) or brown (dark brown).
-Their mane, tail and points are dark brown or black.
-Unsurprisingly, in winter Exmoor ponies grow a thick, two-layered protective coat.
+Exmoor ponies are one of the UK's most ancient native pony breeds.
+They are very strong, intelligent, and well-formed, with distinctive markings.
+An Exmoor pony’s colouring can range from dun (a smoky-brown) to bay (red-brown) or brown (dark brown).
+Their mane, tail, and points are dark brown or black.
+Unsurprisingly, in winter, Exmoor ponies grow a thick, two-layered protective coat.

 Endangered Exmoor Ponies

-The Exmoor pony has gained "endangered" status from the Rare Breeds Survival Trust, and "threatened" status by The Livestock Conservancy.
+The Exmoor pony has gained "endangered" status from the Rare Breeds Survival Trust and "threatened" status by The Livestock Conservancy.
+The Exmoor Pony Society was established in 1921 to conserve and promote the Exmoor pony as a recognised breed in the British Isles and to hold the official studbook.

-There are now around 20 different Exmoor pony herds which all belong to different farmers or organisations such as the National Park.
+After the Second World War, the numbers of Exmoor ponies reached a critical level, with under 50 ponies believed to be in the UK.
+These 50 ponies have formed the foundations of today’s population worldwide.
+There are now around 20 different Exmoor pony herds, all belonging to different farmers or organisations such as the National Park.
 The ponies roam free and wild on Exmoor all year round.

 Exmoor Foals